Measures against female genital mutilation

 Information platform against FGM

 The FOPH and the State Secretariat for Migration are supporting the awareness, advice and prevention activities of the Network against female genital cutting Switzerland since 2016.
-The network is run by Caritas Switzerland, Sexual Health Switzerland and the Swiss Centre of Expertise in Human Rights.
+The network is run by Caritas Switzerland, Sexual Health Switzerland and the Interdisciplinary Centre for Gender Studies.
 It also runs a web platform against FGM, which offers information and support in two areas: one on a specialist site for specialists and one on a community site for victims and those at risk.

 Regional contact points